The City of Walnut Creek

 Contra Costa County website on the project: CLICK HERE

-(!!!Send an email to Sean.Tully@dcd.cccounty.us and ask to be notified of any significant actions on this project.
-This lets the County know there is still extreme interest surrounding this development request!!!)
+(Actions taken: individuals were advised to send an email to Sean.Tully@dcd.cccounty.us and ask to be notified of any significant actions on this project.
+This let the County know the extreme public interest and concern regarding the development request.)

-1) DONE approx. April, 2020 Preliminary project review and discussion between County Planning Staff and Spieker.
+1) Approx. April, 2020 Preliminary project review and discussion between County Planning Staff and Spieker.

-3) DONE July 30, 2020 to February 2021 Spieker planning application filed, reviewed by County Staff.
+3) July 30, 2020 to February 2021 Spieker planning application filed, reviewed by County Staff.
 Corrected, updated and finalized.
+Continued….

-5) DONE June 2021 A consultant is chosen by County staff to prepare the EIR.
+5) June 2021 A consultant is chosen by County staff to prepare the EIR.

 The scoping meeting was held via Zoom during a meeting of the County Zoning Administrator on Monday, August 16, 2021, at 3:30 PM.
 Members of the public were able to view, listen and participate to the meeting.
 An archive of the meeting should be available at: https://contra-costa.granicus.com/ViewPublisher.php?view_id=13.